harriscarson1/Setting-Up-Active-Directory/README.md

 <br />

 <p>
 Next we need to log into the domain controller and disable the firewall just so that everything works smoothly for the purpose of this lab, this may not be done in a real setting.
-First we lRemote into the Dc1 VM and once at the desktop open run and type ws.mfc and enter to open the Windows firewall security settings
+First we Remote into the Dc1 VM and once at the desktop open run and type ws.mfc and enter to open the Windows firewall security settings
   </p>
 <p>
   <img src="https://github.com/user-attachments/assets/18e10ca7-e0c7-42c3-a35d-f2c9a68e9bbb" height="80%" width="80%"/>